developedbyluke/tech257_python/README.md

-git checkout <id>        # SAFE revert locally to a previous commit to review files git checkout <branch>    # Switch to a different branch git reset --hard <id>    # DANGEROUS revert to previous commit id's state and destroy all changes since
+git checkout <id>        # SAFE revert locally to a previous commit to review files git checkout <branch>    # Switch to a different branch git reset --hard <id>    # DANGEROUS revert to previous commit id's state and destroy all changes since git rm --cached          # Remove something from the git cache
 ```

 ### Branching